 Inside the Credit Recovery Application

 When the Credit Recovery application is opened, administrators are shown the set of credit recovery reports regarding their school or district.
-Each report contains the name of the student, the grade and course, the student’s final grade in the course, the subject, original teacher, whether the student has been recommended for credit recovery at the present time, the assigned credit recovery teacher (if one has been assigned), the reporting period, and the current status of the credit recovery report.
+Each report contains the name of the student, their ministry ID, the grade and course, the student’s final grade in the course, the subject, original teacher, whether the student has been recommended for credit recovery at the present time, the assigned credit recovery teacher (if one has been assigned), the reporting period, and the current status of the credit recovery report.

 The Filters panel on the left makes it easy for administrators to narrow the list of reports shown to a specific subset including by status, recommendation, reporting period, course, grade, subject, original teacher, and assigned teacher.

 Click on a row to view the specific Credit Recovery report.

 When the administrator opens a report, the top of the form includes the information administrative staff need in order to track the recommendations and the outcome of the credit recovery process for the particular student.

 The initial Credit Recovery report information provided by the original teacher of the student is included below the administrative information under Failure Report.
 Administrators can make any necessary corrections to the form or add notes as they see fit.

 Inside the application, administrators can view the status of each Credit Recovery report by looking at the Status column.
 Administrators can also use the Status filter to narrow the list of reports down to the status they would like to observe.